-How many times have you dealt with the concept the “Time is a resource”?
+How many times have you dealt with the concept that “Time is a resource”?
 Probably, many.
 But in the many times you have come across it, did you understand the weight carried by these four simple words in this statement?
 Most people do not.
-And that is why time management is still a considerable challenge for most of us, however, it needn’t be so.
+And that is why time management is still a considerable challenge for most of us; however, it needn’t be so.
 The key to learning practical time management skills lies in understanding the statement: Time is a resource.

 What Is A Resource?

 Let’s start from the basics.
 Before we can look at how time is a resource, we need to know what a resource is.
 A resource is anything that can be drawn upon for aid or to function effectively.
 The most commonly used synonym for the word resource is an asset.
 Think about your job, your home, or your degree, or any other asset in your life; now, that is how you should view time.

 Time, when effectively drawn upon, can aid in taking care of your needs, it can be an assistant in solving problems, and it can also be a tool for accomplishing results as well as success.
 But you probably know this already, the challenge comes at time management.
 Why is it so challenging to grasp time management?

 The Paradox of Time as a Resource

 Time management is not something that you can achieve overnight.
 It’s not something you read about, then the next day you are an expert at the time management lifestyle; it is a skill that builds up with time and with practice until the level of high efficiency.
 Because even though time is a resource, it is a paradox.

 Unlike other resources, you cannot manufacture it, buy it, sell it, change it, steal it, borrow it, rent it out, store it, multiply it or save it for use in the future.
 All you can do is use it.
 And that poses the first paradox of time as a resource: